What is the Research on Teaching Beginning Reading?

 Over the last 50 years, teaching beginning reading to young children has been the subject of much research and considerable controversy (i.e., “The Reading Wars”).

-Despite the passage of 21 years, little has changed in what researchers know about effective practices in teaching beginning reading.
+Despite the passage of 22 years, little has changed in what researchers know about effective practices in teaching beginning reading.
 The National Reading Panel Report still contains the best practices for teaching beginning reading in the classroom.

 Learning Alphabetic Principles